 As customers start demanding same-day deliveries, e-commerce companies will need to start building warehouses and hubs closer to the city.
 It has become essential to take advantage of the urban warehouse space to get instant access to products for fast customer deliveries.
 This not only reduces transit time but also makes access to delivery agents and laborers easier.

-With lesser people visiting physical stores, more retailers are using them as micro-fulfillment centers and delivering orders from the store.
+With fewer people visiting physical stores, more retailers are using them as micro-fulfillment centers and delivering orders from the store.
 According to a WSJ report, Amazon is said to be in discussion with mall owners like Sears and J.C.
 Penney to turn them into fulfillment centers.

 Several companies are using their own vehicles for last mile delivery instead of outsourcing them.
 Some of them are also developing their own local delivery services by using their own fleet of vehicles or a hybrid fleet to fulfill deliveries.
 Owing to the sudden spike in last mile deliveries, e-commerce firms have also started to use their trucks for local deliveries.
 However, there are several companies that need to rely on outsourced delivery services.